jlinoff/git2dot/README.md

 If you want to limit the analysis to commits in a certain range use the `--range` option.

-You can chose to keep the git output to re-use multiple times with different display options or to share by specifying the `-k` (`--keep`) option.
+You can choose to keep the git output to re-use multiple times with different display options or to share by specifying the `-k` (`--keep`) option.